 Now, that wasn’t so bad?!

-Pro tip: Sometimes, the cutting and layout section on sewing pattern guide sheet will tell you to flip a pattern piece (like a sleeve) printed side down.
+Sew easy tip: Sometimes, the cutting and layout section on sewing pattern guide sheet will tell you to flip a pattern piece (like a sleeve) printed side down.
 Instead of doing that, you could create a duplicate of that pattern piece prior to laying out.
-But DO make sure to flip the pattern piece before you cut out your copy!
+But DO make sure to flip the pattern piece before you trace a copy!

 Expanded Sewing Patterns

-I’ve read that in the garment industry, they do not layout and cut pattern pieces on the fold.
-All pattern pieces are cut in a single layer; this increases their ability to mass produce efficiently.
+I read somewhere that in the garment industry, they do not layout and cut pattern pieces on the fold.
+Instead, They use expanded pattern pieces that are cut in a single layer; this increases their ability to mass produce efficiently.